oist/Usiigaci/README.md

 ## Dependencies
 ### Hardware
-A computer with CUDA-ready GPU should be able to do.
+A computer with CUDA-ready GPU should be able to run Usiigaci.
-We have built all the testing and development on an Alienware 15 with GTX1070 8GB laptop.
+We have built all the testing and development on an Alienware 15 laptop with GTX1070 8GB GPU.

 ### Mask R-CNN
 * Kubuntu 16.04 Linux